iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/path-tool.md

 ![](../../../.gitbook/assets/iVP_path_tool_daw_path_angle_new.jpg)

-To complete a path, you can either press **Enter** or **double-click on the last measurement point** set.
+To complete a path, you can either press **Enter** or **double-click on the last point**.
 Upon completion, the path is saved as a permanent object that can be adjusted or deleted in the [hierarchy panel](../user-interface/hierarchy-panel.md)

 {% hint style="info" %}
-If the path contains three or more measurement points, it will automatically be closed after creation (the first and the last measurement points will be connected automatically).
+If the path contains three or more points, it will automatically be closed after creation (the first and the last points will be connected automatically).
 {% endhint %}

 ![](../../../.gitbook/assets/iVP_path_tool_draw_path_panel_new.jpg)